STUDENT FINANCIAL AID

-- Suffered from a major illness that prevents them from starting college directly after graduating from high school
+- Suffered from a major illness that prevented them from starting college directly after graduating from high school

 - Have a recently deceased immediate family member or one who is severely ill

-- Experience extreme financial hardship that prevents them from attending college
+- Experienced extreme financial hardship that prevented them from attending college

 - Must fulfill a religious commitment expected of all students of that faith